 - This is the power of Jericho of the Teen Titans.

-- This is the basis of the (supposedly) final storyline of The Amazing Spider-Man, "Dying Wish" - Dr. Octopus has swapped bodies with Spider-Man, leaving the hero trapped in Ock's broken, dying body and leaving the villain in a healthy, heroic body with no one realizing anything.
+- This is the basis of the Superior Spider-Man comic series.
+Which narrates the story of Dr. Octopus after he had swapped bodies with Spider-Man, leaving the hero to die trapped in Ock's broken body and leaving the villain in a healthy, heroic body with no one realizing anything.
 A remnant of Peter remains in Otto's body and in the end, after realizing that he had failed to live up to Spider-Man's legacy, Ock erases his own memories and hands control back to Peter.

 - X-23 is the target of an attempt by Miss Sinister, Claudine Renko.
 She wants Laura's Healing Factor due to a wound she received from Daken allowing Mr. Sinister to exert control over her as part of his attempt to return from a previous death.
 Unfortunately, the attempt by Claudine's personality fails when Sinister transfers his consciousness into Laura's body instead.
 Until she tells him to get out of her head and kicks him out again.